api3dao/airnode/packages/airnode-protocol/README.md

 `/rrp`: Contracts that implement the request–response protocol

-- `rrp/AirnodeRrp.sol`: Implements the request–response loop of the protocol and inherits the three other contracts below
+- `rrp/AirnodeRrpV0.sol`: Implements the request–response loop of the protocol and inherits the three other contracts below
-- `rrp/AuthorizationUtils.sol`: Implements individual and batch authorization checks
+- `rrp/AuthorizationUtilsV0.sol`: Implements individual and batch authorization checks
-- `rrp/TemplateUtils.sol`: Implements the request template functionality, which allows the reuse of previously declared request parameters
+- `rrp/TemplateUtilsV0.sol`: Implements the request template functionality, which allows the reuse of previously declared request parameters
-- `rrp/WithdrawalUtils.sol`: Implements the request–response loop for withdrawals from sponsor wallets
+- `rrp/WithdrawalUtilsV0.sol`: Implements the request–response loop for withdrawals from sponsor wallets

   `rrp/requesters/`: Houses the RRP-depending requester contracts

-  - `rrp/requesters/RrpRequester.sol`: A contract that is meant to be inherited by any contract that will be making requests to `AirnodeRrp`
+  - `rrp/requesters/RrpRequesterV0.sol`: A contract that is meant to be inherited by any contract that will be making requests to `AirnodeRrpV0`
-  - `rrp/requesters/RrpBeaconServer.sol`: A proxy contract that makes RRP requests for request templates.
+  - `rrp/requesters/RrpBeaconServerV0.sol`: A proxy contract that makes RRP requests for request templates.
 The most recent response for each template is stored and can be accessed by the whitelisted users where the whitelists are managed by a single account.